Patrick Vieira: Genoa

+Senegal

+On 18 August 2026, Viera was appointed as the new head coach of Senegal national team on a four-year contract, following the sacking of Pape Thiaw.

 Style of management

 Vieira has been known for implementing a methodical, possession-based football in all his teams.
 He has shown a tendency to become more defensive when his side are in a tight spot.
 His spell at Crystal Palace saw a shift to a proactive style of gameplay from the reactive counterattack-based gameplay prominent under the management of Roy Hodgson.

 Personal life

 Vieira and his Trinidadian wife, Cheryl, first met in England while he was playing for Arsenal.
 They have a daughter.
 The family experienced a home invasion in May 2006, when gas was pumped into their home near Cannes, but suffered no long-term effects.
 In 2003, Vieira returned to Senegal for the first time since his childhood, to lay the foundation stone of the Diambars football academy in Saly.
 The academy produced nine of the players in Senegal's squad at the 2012 Olympic football tournament.